Beach at Bloubergstrand

 How much is the entrance fee at the Kirstenbosch Botanical Gardens?

-The entrance fee is R210 per person for adults and R30 for children under 17 years of age (International guests).
+The entrance fee is R210 per person for adults and R30 for children under 17 (International guests).
 South Africans only pay R130.

 For more information about the gardens, please click here.